 \section{Approximations To \texorpdfstring{$\CPK$}{CPK}}

-In this section we describe both inner and outer polyhedral approximations to $\CPK$ using perfect $K$-copositive matrices, or, more specifically, the extreme points of $\RyshkovK$ if $K$ is not IR.
-In practice, we can perform a graph traversal search on the extreme points of $\RyshkovK$ to find suitable perfect $K$-copositive matrices: For $K = \R^n$ this is the classical Voronoi algorithm and for $K = \R^n_{\geq 0}$ this is the certificate algorithm of \cite{CertificateAlgo}.
+In this section we describe inner and outer polyhedral approximations to $\CPK$ using perfect $K$-copositive matrices, or, more generally, the extreme points of $\RyshkovK$ if $K$ is not IR.
+In practice, if $K$ is IR, we can perform a graph traversal search on the vertices of $\RyshkovK$ to find suitable perfect $K$-copositive matrices: For $K = \R^n$ this is the classical Voronoi algorithm and for $K = \R^n_{\geq 0}$ this is the certificate algorithm of \cite{CertificateAlgo}.
 See that reference specifically for details on the traversal and how the certificates emerge from the approximations.